-The life of Anna is another witness to the believer that God keeps His promises!
+The life of Anna the Prophetess is another witness to the believer that God keeps His promises!
 The coming of God’s Son to earth, and His redemptive work upon the cross, are the greatest demonstrations of God’s love for us.
 The richest people are those who live their lives carrying the treasures of God’s promises in their hearts.

-May the testimony of Anna stir our hearts to prayer this Christmas Season.
+May the testimony of Anna in the Bible stir our hearts to prayer this Christmas Season.
 The God who cares for us, invites us to call upon Him, and His invitation assures us that He hears and answers prayer.
 What a privilege it is to pray, and what a blessing it is to focus our prayers upon the promises of God.
 Prayer is one of the greatest gifts our loved ones can receive from us.
 We should also be thankful for all the blessings we have in our lives because of those who have prayed for us.